joansalasoler/gscrib/docs/dev-guide.md

 **Gscrib** uses a stateful approach to track the current context of G-code generation.
 This includes key parameters such as the current units, positioning, feed rate, and active tools.
-The `GState` class is responsible for tracking and validating these values.
+The [GState](#GState) class is responsible for tracking and validating these values.

 When adding new commands or features to the library, it's important to consider whether they affect the state.
-If they do, the relevant properties within `GState` should be updated This ensures that the state remains accurate, preventing potential errors during G-code generation.
+If they do, the relevant properties within `GState` should be updated.
+This ensures that the state remains accurate, preventing potential errors during G-code generation.

 Example: